sayali0512/LAMP/docs/Ansible-Moodle-install.md

 Replication Script(moodle_replication.sh) will have following functions
 - Change location: It will move the Moodle folder to /azlamp/html/ location
 - Configure SSL certs: Generate OpenSSL certificates to /azlamp/certs/ folder
 - Linking data location:  This function will link data to all shared web frontend instances
 - Update Nginx Configuration: This function will update the Nginx configuration file.
 - Moodledata: It will create moodledata directory in azlamp folder.
 - Replication: This function will replicate the Moodle folder to the VMSS instance.
 ```
-Inorder to access the Moodle use Load Balancer IP ((User can get it from Azure Portal)
+In-order to access the Moodle use Load Balancer IP ((User can get it from Azure Portal)

+User should be able to get Username and password of the Moodle from moodle.txt at /home/azureadmin location.

+Following above steps Moodle installation will be completed successfully.

 User should be able to get Username and password of the Moodle from moodle.txt at /home/azureadmin location.